open-gluck/opengluck-server/README.md

 ## Concepts

+### User Data

+_User Data_ provides a system for values to be read and written given a key.
+This can be useful to have plugins share state or communicate.

+OpenGlück supports two types of user data:

+- key/values, that can get read/set
+- lists, to which you can push an item to the front

+You can also trigger webhooks when a user data is being set, which provides for a nice way to build cascading effects (beware of _cycles_ though, as OpenGlück will gladly trigger recursive webhooks to no end).

+### Webhooks

+See [https://github.com/open-gluck/opengluck-server/blob/main/opengluck-server/app/src/features/webhooks.ts](webhook.ts) for the list of webhooks.

+Optionally, you can provide a [JMESpath](https://jmespath.org) query to restrict one of your webhook to only when the query matches.
+This is useful if you're interested in a webhook, but only specific events and not all the times the webhook is triggered.

+You can always browse your running OpenGlück server to browse the webhooks, and see the latest payloads associated with each webhooks.
+This might help you if you're trying to expand on the OpenGlück functionnality to see what's being passed and when.

+#### `app_request`

+This is a list of the requests sent to the server.
+Think of it as something like an HTTP log.

+#### `userdata:set`

+When a user data has been set.

+#### `glucose:changed`

+When a blood glucose measurement has changed.

+#### `episode:changed`

+When the current episode has changed.

+#### `glucose:new:historic`

+When a new historic blood glucose has been recorded.

+#### `glucose:new:scan`

+When a new scan blood glucose has been recorded.

+#### `low:new`

+When a new low has been recorded.

+#### `insulin:new`

+When a new insulin has been recorded.

+#### `food:new`

+When a new food has been recorded.

 ### Records

 Records are either:

 - glucose readings
 - insulin (bolus)
+- food (for regular meals)
 - low (also known as “snacks”)

 #### Glucose Readings